1.TELL US WHAT IS UNIQUE ABOUT THIS FORMULATION

 7.IF I JUST ALLOW WATER TO FLOW THROUGH MY PAINTED NAILS,CAN I SEE THE WATER ACTUALLY FLOWING THROUGH?

 You will not be able to see this reaction as this chemical test is conducted at the laboratory and is not visible to the naked eye.
 The reaction transforms only on a molecular level,using a diffusion chamber or similar laboratory apparatus.
+Rest assured, our halal nail polish has went through rigourous testing.

 8. THE INGREDIENTS IN YOUR BRAND's NAIL POLISH INCLUDES n-BUTYL ALCOHOL.
 SO HOW CAN IT BE SUITABLE FOR RELIGIONS THAT PROHIBITS ALCOHOL?

 There is widespread misconception about the term "alcohol".
 There are many variants of alcohol and n-Butyl Alcohol is not derived from dates and grapes and does not intoxicate your mind and body.
 Only alcohol derived from dates and grapes is prohibited under Islamic law.
 Just like isopropyl alcohol,which is applied on your skin using a swab before the doctor gives you an injection.
 This variant of alcohol is also permitted under religious dictum as it does not intoxicate your mind and body.
+Therefore, our formulation is accepted as a halal nail polish.

 9.IS THE FORMULATION LONG LASTING?

 Like most things,one cannot always have the best of both worlds.
 Until such time that a new formulation or manicure technique is invented,the most lasting formula today is the gellish manicure,which is cured using a UV lamp.
 Gellish manicure is very good and long lasting but good things in life always has a trade off.
 There are lots of research indicating why using a UV lamp as a curing method for your manicure has considerable health risks.
 As a company,we do not wish to slur negative attributes about other brands and formulations,and we leave it to our consumers to google for themselves,the research findings of using a UV lamp for curing your manicure.
 We are also not advocating that you should not use gellish nail polish either if you prefer a long lasting manicure-it is a free world and you have the freedom what you want out of using nail polish.
 We can only speak about our formulation and to answer the question,the structure and technology used to formulate our breathable nail polish,is such that it will not last as long as the gellish method,that you get manicured at the nail salons.
 What we are giving you is a pro-ecology,non-styrene,9 toxic free formula with 85% bio-sourced ingredients,at purity level never achieved before.
-Furthermore,you save money as this formulation does not need a basecost and a topcoat.
+Furthermore,you save money as our halal nail polish does not need a basecost and a topcoat.

 10.ABOUT THE BRAND THREE BEAUTIES:?